Got questions? We have answers!

 Dr. Jamie Aten

-*HDI students can substitute HDI 654 for the Trauma Certificate course: HDI 652.
+*HDI students can substitute HDI 654 for the Trauma Certificate course: TRMA 652.

 How much do Trauma Certificate classes cost?